 You can book a Kauai movie tour to see where some of the most famous scenes in movies were filmed on Kauai.
 Check out the latest prices and more details.

 This is especially fun to do if you’ve done a Kauai movie marathon before your trip.
-That way, the scenes are fresh in your minds before you visit the spots.
+That way, the scenes are fresh in your mind before you visit the spots.
 They usually show you a clip at each location, but it’s more fun if you’ve seen the whole movie.

 Book your discounted Kauai movie tour

-63. ATV ADVENTURES
+37. ATV ADVENTURES

 Older kids and teens will go nuts for this Kauai activity.
 Kauai is famous for its red dirt, so throw on some old clothes and shoes and then go for an epic Kauai adventure.